 My journey to full-time travel

-You can read more about my story here, but I also provided a cliff notes version below.
-I was born in 1989 (so 31 years old as of early 2021) and graduated from university in 2010.
+You can read more about my story here, but I’ve also provided a cliff notes version below.
+I was born in 1989 and graduated from university in 2010.
 It has been a long and gradual process shifting from Speech Pathology to a successful photography and blogging career.
 The first 1-2 years of working freelance were more about just “getting by” and traveling as much as possible.
 More recent years have still been focused on travel but also about having more financial stability, buying a house etc.